mancusolab/twas_sim/README.md

 # twas_sim
-Using real genotype data, simulate a complex trait as a function of latent expression, fit eQTL weights in independent data, and perform GWAS/TWAS on complex trait.
+Using real genotype data, simulate a complex trait as a function of latent expression, fit eQTL weights in independent data, and perform GWAS/TWAS on complex trait. **The manuscript is in progress.**

 [Installation](#Installation) | [Overview](#Overview) | [Usage](#Usage) | [Example](#Example) | [Output](#Output) | [Notes](#Notes) | [Support](#Support) | [Other Software](#Other-Software)